 He was very kind to let me hold and feed him.

-Next thing you know, we were best of friends.
+Next thing you know, we were best friends.

-’til next time my friend, have a nice day!
+Until next time friends, have a nice day!